pietrolc/pietrolc.github.io/_posts/2021-09-06-git-unstaged-changes-after-a-revert-crlf-lf-issue.md

 ---
 id: 5716
 title: 'Git &#8211; Unstaged changes after a revert &#8211; CRLF/LF issue'
+excerpt: "If Git is not reverting the CRLF/LF characters at the end of the lines of the relevant files, this is what you need to do!"
 date: '2021-09-06T21:32:11+02:00'
 author: 'Pietro L. Carotenuto'
 layout: post